Corpus2Skill: Distilling Enterprise Knowledge into Navigable Agent Skills for QA and RAG: Background: Skills in LLM Agents

-Modern LLM agents interact with external systems through \emph{tools}: atomic, stateless functions such as web search or database queries \citep{schick2023toolformer,yao2023react}.
-Tools give an agent the ability to \emph{act} but do not tell it \emph{how} to approach a complex task. \emph{Agent skills} fill this gap: reusable modules that package procedural knowledge or multi-step workflows into a form the agent can load and follow \citep{sok2026agentic}.
-Unlike a tool, a skill shapes reasoning over multiple steps, persisting across tool calls to guide the agent's decisions throughout a task.
-This distinction is increasingly important as agents tackle longer-horizon tasks where choosing the right sequence of tool calls requires domain-specific strategy, not just tool availability.

-Formally, \citet{sok2026agentic} define a skill as a tuple $S = (C, \pi, T, R)$: an applicability condition $C$, an execution policy $\pi$, a termination condition $T$, and a reusable interface $R$.
-This distinguishes skills from one-off plans (no reusable interface), episodic memories (no execution policy), and atomic tools (no multi-step structure).
+\paragraph{From tools to skills.} Modern LLM agents act on external systems through \emph{tools}: atomic, stateless functions such as web search or database queries \citep{schick2023toolformer,yao2023react}. \emph{Agent skills} \citep{sok2026agentic} fill the gap between acting and knowing \emph{how}: reusable modules that package procedural knowledge or multi-step workflows into a form the agent can load and follow. \citet{sok2026agentic} formalize a skill as a tuple $S = (C, \pi, T, R)$ of an applicability condition, an execution policy, a termination condition, and a reusable interface, distinguishing it from one-off plans, episodic memories, and atomic tools.